Liverpool defender Clyne suffers ACL injury

-Nathaniel Clyne is facing a long spell out after sustaining an anterior cruciate ligament injury in Liverpool's friendly against Borussia Dortmund.

-Clyne was hurt during Friday's match at Notre Dame Stadium and has not travelled with Liverpool's squad to New York.
+Clyne was hurt during Saturday's (AEST) match at Notre Dame Stadium and has not travelled with Liverpool's squad to New York.

 The full-back, who spent the second half of last season on loan at Bournemouth, has now returned to Melwood to start a rehabilitation programme.